Pages: 1 2

 There are three types of dental abscess.
 A gingival abscess that involves only the gum tissue, without affecting either the tooth or the periodontal ligament.
 A periapical abscess starts in the dental pulp.
 A periodontal abscess begins in the supporting bone and tissue structures of the teeth.

-Taken all in all, Mercurius is probably more often indicated in toothache than any other remedy.
+Taken all in all, Mercurius is probably more often indicated homeopathic remedy for toothache than any other remedy.
 Its special indications are a pulsating toothache, due to inflamed dentine or to periostitis of the sockets; it is worse at night and in damp weather.
 The teeth feel elongated and sore, and this soreness affects the whole of the jaw and face, and is worse from warmth, somewhat relieved by gentle rubbing of the face.
 It is the chief remedy in painful ulcerations at the roots of the teeth and for pain in the hollow teeth, the gums are swollen, ulcerated and retracted from the teeth, and there is usually an offensive odor from the mouth.

 Pages: 1 2